mdrijwan/currency-converter-api/README.md

 # Currency-Converter-Api
-A sample app that implements currency convertion as an API.
+A sample app that implements currency conversion API.

 **Project**

-Implementing a NodeJS API to receive currency convertion rates from the following api:
+Implementing a NodeJS API to receive currency conversion rates from the following api:

 > https://free.currconv.com/api/